Cut Copy: 2010–2012: Zonoscope

 In July 2010, radio station Triple J broadcast the teaser track "Where I'm Going" ahead of Cut Copy's third album, Zonoscope, which drew inspirations from the early 1980s.
 It was largely recorded in a Melbourne warehouse with only the band and an engineer working on it.
 The band confirmed that they had officially become a four-piece with the addition of bass guitarist Ben Browning.
 "Where I'm Going" became the theme song of RIM's BlackBerry PlayBook's sneak-preview video, which was released in September 2010.

 The band premiered the new single "Take Me Over" in November 2010 on Triple J's breakfast show with Tom & Alex.
 In an interview with The Music Network, guitarist Tim Hoey described it as "certainly one of the more pop moments on the album."
 Zonoscope peaked at number three in Australia in February 2011 and was a considerable success internationally.
 In March 2011, the group performed on the Saturday of the Ultra Music Festival in Miami, US.
 In June, they played at the Indie Fest in Puerto Rico and two dates in Tel Aviv.
 In July, the band performed to an audience of 25,000 people at the Camp Bisco festival in Mariaville Lake, New York, and in September played the Virgin Mobile FreeFest in Columbia, Maryland, US.
 Zonoscope was supported by further singles "Need You Now" and "Blink and You'll Miss a Revolution" in 2011.

-In March 2012, Cut Copy bassist Ben Browning released his debut solo EP Lover Motion.
+In March 2012, bassist Ben Browning released his debut solo EP Lover Motion on Cut Copy's Cutters Records imprint.
 It was preceded by the single "I Can't Stay".